mrehkopf/vcs/README.md

 `File` &rarr; `Exit`\
 Exit VCS.

+##### Menu bar: Window
+`Window` &rarr; `Renderer`\
+Set the type of rendering VCS uses to draw captured frames onto the [output window](#output-window).

+- &rarr; `Software`: Most compatible option.
+Rendering is done on the CPU.
+- &rarr; `OpenGL`: Rendering is done on the GPU using OpenGL.

+When choosing the renderer, be mindful of the following:
+- The OpenGL renderer might not work in Windows XP.
+- The output window's magnifying glass feature is not available with the OpenGL renderer.

+`Window` &rarr; `Position`\
+Snap the [output window](#output-window) into a pre-set position on the screen.

+`Window` &rarr; `Custom title...`\
+Give the [output window](#output-window) a custom title.
+All of VCS's normal title bar information - except the frame drop indicator - will be replaced with the text you set.
+You could, for instance, set the title to "Tomb Raider" if you're capturing footage of Tomb Raider.
+Setting an empty text will restore VCS's default title bar.

+`Window` &rarr; `Show border`\
+Set whether the [output window](#output-window) should be drawn with a border.

+`Window` &rarr; `Fullscreen`\
+Place the [output window](#output-window) into fullscreen mode.
+For best results, you should first scale the window to the resolution of your screen before making it fullscreen.

+Note: The fullscreen feature may not work properly on certain distributions of Linux.

 ##### Menu bar: Input
 `Input` &rarr; `Channel`\
 Set the hardware capture channel.
 Depending on the capabilities of your capture hardware, channels #1 through #2 are available.